blobfile/blobfile/README.md

 ## Logging

-In order to make diagnosing stalls easier, `blobfile` will log when retrying requests.  `blobfile` will keep retrying transient errors until they succeed or a permanent error is encountered (which will raise an exception).
+ `blobfile` will keep retrying transient errors until they succeed or a permanent error is encountered (which will raise an exception).
+In order to make diagnosing stalls easier, `blobfile` will log when retrying requests.

 To route those log lines, use `set_log_callback` to set a callback function which will be called whenever a log line should be printed.
 The default callback prints to stdout.

 While `blobfile` does not use the python `logging` module, it does use `urllib3` which uses that module.
 So if you configure the python `logging` module, you may need to change the settings to adjust `urllib3`'s logging.
-To only log errors from `urllib3`, you can do `logging.getLogger("urllib3").setLevel(logging.ERROR)`.
+To restrict `urllib3's logging to only `ERROR` level or worse, you can do `logging.getLogger("urllib3").setLevel(logging.ERROR)`.

 ## Examples